Hives/hives.github.io/_drafts/notes-from-cosmin-session.md

 ---
 layout: post
-title: Precourse Week 4, pairing on FizzBuzz
+title: notes from cosmin session
 category: makers
-tags: [ruby, fizzbuzz, tdd, rspec, git, github, pair programming, precourse]
+tags:
 ---

+So when working in
+this way you have to think about the smallest practical steps you can make along the way.

-Today I met up with [Cosmin][cosmins-github], another Makers candidate in my cohort, to do some work together.
+Last week I met up with [Cosmin][cosmins-github], another Makers candidate in my cohort, to do some work together.
 We decided to make an early start on the work for Week 4, the first exercise of which was pair-programming FizzBuzz using a Test Driven Development (TDD) process.

 The teachable.com page for the exercise is [here](https://makersacademy.teachable.com/courses/256825/lectures/3989229>).